egel/latex-thesis-example/README.md

 If you not using Sublime Text Editor you can easly remove `thesis.sublime-project` file, but it's not necessary.
 This file has no influence for rest of files while compiling project.
 It's only setup file for Sublime's project.

-## Bugs, issues or errors
+## Enhancements, bugs, questions or errors
-All things according, please report [here](https://github.com/egel/uek-latex-thesis-example/issues).
+All things according, please report [here](https://github.com/egel/latex-thesis-example/issues).

 ## License